 Hillary Theyer grew up with a librarian in the family (her mom) and started work in a public library at age 15.
 She attended UC Santa Cruz, then library school at UCLA, graduating in 1994 with her MLS.
 In 2003 she went to Cal State Long Beach for a Masters in Public Administration.
 She has worked as a children's librarian and branch manager for Beverly Hills Public Library, Sacramento Public Library, and the Palos Verdes Library District and is now in charge of Public Services for the Torrance Public Library.
 She has an interest in organizational psychology and public sector management.
 Hillary is also an avid romance reader, and especially likes those set in Tudor England.

-Tonya Kennon is Director at Riverside Public Library where she oversees the administration of library services to a community of 312,000 via one main library and seven branches.
-She has held various positions in public and school libraries, most recently serving as County Librarian of Riverside County Library System and Library Administrator for Tustin Unified School District.
+Tonya Kennon is Director at Riverside Public Library where she oversees the administration of library services to a community of 314,000 via one main library and seven branches.
 Tonya holds a BA in English from California Baptist University and an MLIS from San Jose State University School of Library and Information Science.

 In her spare time, Tonya enjoys spending time with family, cheering on the Los Angeles Lakers, a sunny day at the beach (any day at the beach, really), and confusing people by introducing them to her twin sister Tanya.